-Approximately 15,000 LGBTQ (lesbian, gay, bisexual, transgender and queer/questioning) teens live in North Texas yet there are minimal resources available for meeting their unique needs.
-Youth First is one of the only LGBTQ-focused programs in North Texas that addresses the challenges these teens face at home, and within their schools and communities.
+Youth First is one of the only LGBTQ-focused programs in North Texas that addresses the challenges LGBTQ teens face at home, school and in the community.

 - Friday Family Dinners